yacvals/canvas-game/README.md

 # canvas-game
-A simple starting point for writing 2d games.
-See tutorial.md for more information.
+A simple starting point for writing 2d games